GetStream/stream-chat-react-native/COOKBOOK.md

 ### How to customize message component

+Channel component accepts following props, for which you can provide your own components:

-The [`Message`](./src/components/Message/Message.tsx) component has many underlying components that can be modified and/or styled using the props and theme provided to contexts in `Channel`.
-But if you would like to replace the component completely you can do so via the `Message` prop on `Channel`.
-Using the [Message Component](./src/components/Message/Message.tsx) as an example can be helpful to understand what props and hooks provide different information to the component.
+- [Message](./src/components/Message/Message.tsx) - This is a higher order component, that wraps the UI component (MessageSimple) for message bubble.
+This component provides underlying UI component with all the handlers necessary.
+Mostly you shouldn't need to use customize this component, unless you want to write your own handlers for message actions, gesture etc. Using the [Message Component](./src/components/Message/Message.tsx) as an example can be helpful to understand what props and hooks provide different information to the component.
 It is also suggested you optimize the component for rendering using memoization as is the standard suggested practice for `FlatList` items.

 ```tsx
 <OverlayProvider